Fuel and Ignition System

 We at Kestner Automotive - Lexington in Lexington are very familiar with how fuel injection works.
 In order for your vehicle's engine to run smoothly, it needs to be provided with the proper ratio of fuel to air.
 A fuel injector is an electronically controlled valve that supplies fuel from the fuel pump to the vehicle's engine.
-The fuel injector is capable of opening and closing multiple times a second.
+The fuel injector can open and close multiple times a second.
 When the injector is activated, an electromagnet moves a plunger that opens the valve, allowing pressurized fuel to squirt out through a tiny nozzle.
 The nozzle is designed to make the fuel as fine a mist as possible so that it can burn easily.
 The fuel injector is controlled by the vehicle's engine control unit or ECU.

 When your engine mixes air and fuel, it adds a spark to create an explosion.
 This spark is referred to as the ignition.
-The ignition system consists of an ignition coil, distributor, distributor cap, rotor, plug wires, and spark plugs.
+The ignition system consists of an ignition coil, plug wires, and spark plugs.
 Here's a brief overview of what each of these parts does:

 Your vehicle's ignition system repeats this process thousands of times per minute as you drive.
 It is integral that each part of your fuel and ignition systems work smoothly.
 If you are experiencing any trouble with your vehicle, don't hesitate to bring it to Kestner Automotive - Lexington in Lexington today.
 In addition to fuel and ignition system repair, we also offer services in Auto Repair and Engine Repair.

 Your Quality Shop for Fuel and Ignition System Repair